 The National Park runs various programs seasonally.
 Visitors are recommended to make reservations for all tours in advance as they can fill up quickly.
 To make a reservation, please call (978) 970-5000.
 Please check the tours section for more information.

 Summer: Lowell typically has a warm climate throughout the summer ranging from the mid 60s to mid 90s during the day, with rain and thunderstorms more common in the months of July and August.
 Boats and trolleys operate rain or shine and are only cancelled in cases of extreme weather or the presence of thunder and lightning.
-Please make sure to check the daily weather forecast before your plan your day.

 Winter: Lowell typically has cold winters with temperatures ranging from the mid 30s and 40s to single digit temperatures.
 Snow storms occur frequently throughout the winter season, so please make sure to check the park website for any updates about operating hours.

 For accurate weather updates, please call our National Park Visitor Center at (978) 970-5000 or visit the National Weather Service Lowell page for more information.

 Limited free parking is available at the Visitor Center parking lot at 304 Dutton Street.
 Please see our directions page for details on finding our lot.
 Additional on-street metered parking is available for up to two hours.
 Throughout downtown Lowell are a number of municipal parking garages.
 For a complete list of city garages, please visit the City of Lowell's parking page.

 Lowell and the surrounding cities and towns are home to a number of hotels.
 For a list of nearby lodging visit the city of Lowell's hotel directory or call the Greater Merrimack Valley Convention & Visitors Bureau at 978-459-6150.